Even when the source of your misery can’t be explained, relief is still always welcome.

 How do you use Refresh Plus eye drops?

-Twist of the cap, tilt your head back, drop the solution in the eye, dispose of the used vial.
+Twist of the cap, tilt your head back, drop the solution in the eye, and dispose of the used vial.

 Can I use Refresh Plus eye drops with contacts?